 Here are some examples of non-physical things that minimalists strive for:

-- Health: Make sure you healthy living and also stay healthy so that you can move and experience as much in life as you have set out to do.
+- Health: Make sure that you healthy living and also stay healthy so that you can move and experience as much in life as you have set out to do.

-- Friendships: Build unique relationships with people who make you happy and rather detach from those who burden you.
+- Friendships: Build unique relationships with people who make you happy and rather detach yourself from those who burden you.

 - Passion: Do things that arouse your curiosity and enthusiasm.
 Things that fulfill you 100 percent.